seon0313/unwork_countdown/README.md

 ## 📝 Overview

-**GoHome Timer** is a lightweight desktop widget that counts down the time remaining until 18:00 (6:00 PM).
+**unwork Countdown** is a lightweight desktop widget that counts down the time remaining until 18:00 (6:00 PM).
 It is designed to be unobtrusive yet accessible, featuring smart positioning and gesture-based controls to ensure it never hinders your workflow.

 ## ✨ Key Features